nexiality/documentation/release/nexial-core-v4.2.changelog.md

 #### Fixes
 - fixed `.commons.sh` for Linux environment where `JAVA_HOME` is not set
+- better handling of logic to determine Java version and subsequently construct the appropriate `JAVA_OPT`

 #### Improvements
 - allow priority overrides (specified via `-override`) to take effect prior to loading project artifacts.
 As such,